Roles and permissions

 The three roles

 The dashboard shows the role descriptions on the Team page under Role permissions.
-They are reproduced verbatim below.
+The descriptions below reflect actual capability enforcement.

 • Admin — Full access to all settings, billing, team management, and repository configuration.